AtrCheema/AI4Water/README.md

 I have tried to reference the original repositories as well.

 This repository is for you if you want to
-* avoid pre and post post processing of data to build NNs for 1D or time series data.
+* avoid pre and post post processing of data to build data-driven models for 1D or time series data.
-* want to save and reload models in readable json config file.
+* want to save (in) and reload models from readable json config file.
 * Customize some of the utilities provided here while retaining others e.g using your own normalization and denormalization

 Currently following models are implemented